USFCourseSelector-Spring-2019/Course-Selecter/docs/development.md

 Now if you go to [http://localhost:3000/](http://localhost:3000) you'll have the server running!

 This will pretty much always be running when you write your code and the cool part about it is anytime you save a file it will automatically reload the page so you don't constantly have to refresh the page to see the changes.
+The cool thing is that it also runs couchdb for you so you don't need to always have it running in a separate window.

 # To be continued